jxrzhao/jxrzhao.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code to Jianxing Zhap's public academic website:

+Please visit https://jonbarron.info/ for the code template.
+Much thanks for Jon.